-- a. considering the values and uses when taking action to achieve the attribute^ targets^ for the Waikato and Waipa Rivers in Table 3.11-1; and - b. recognising that further contaminant reductions will be required by subsequent regional plans and signalling anticipated future management approaches that will be needed to meet Objective 1.
+- a. considering the values and uses identified in section 3.11.1 when taking action to achieve Objectives 1 and 3 the attribute^ targets^ for the Waikato and Waipa Rivers in Table 3.11-1; and - b. recognising that further contaminant reductions will be required by subsequent regional plans and signalling anticipated future management approaches that will be needed to meet Objective 1.